 What is Density?

 Density is a measure of mass per unit volume.
-It is an important property of a substance and can be used to identify materials, determine their stability and reactivity, and design processes for their use.
-In chemistry, density is often used in conjunction with molar mass and molar volume to describe the concentration of a substance in a given volume.
+It is an important property of a substance and can be used to help identify materials, estimate buoyancy, and support process and equipment design.
+In chemistry, density is commonly used to convert between mass-per-volume quantities (such as g/L) and molar quantities (such as mol/L) when the molar mass is known.

-The following steps outline how to calculate the density from the molar mass and molar volume.
+The following steps outline how to calculate density from molar mass and molar volume.

 1. First, determine the molar mass (M) in grams per mole (g/mol).

-2. Next, determine the molar volume (V_m) in liters per mole (L/mol).
+2. Next, determine the molar volume (V_m) in liters per mole (L/mol) for the substance at the conditions of interest (for an ideal gas, V_m = RT/P).

 3. Use the formula from above: D = M / V_m.